iquiw/cabal-delete/README.rst

 2. Do not perform recursive delete if any of dependent packages is ``[A]`` case.

-3. `All` answer.

-  e.g. "Do you want to proceed?
-[Y/n/a]"
-  If `a` is entered, do not ask user's answer afterward.

-4. `-y` option not to query user's answer (non-interactive mode).
+3. `-y` option not to query user's answer (non-interactive mode).

+4. Do not delete document directory if the library is installed for other GHC version also.